Apr 23, 2018

 In 2014, our plane touched down in our new home, the Philippines.
 Since that time, over the past three years, we have watched genuine miracles take place through the birth of Bahay Sibol Children’s Home and the flourishing of a church plant, City Baptist of Lagro.
 Only a few weeks ago, we ushered in 2018, watching the work of God complete a full circle before our eyes.
 On the six-year anniversary of our trip to Kenya, a Medical Missions Outreach team hosted a vision clinic on our side of the globe.
 Because of God’s work through the MMO team, many Filipinos in our community have accepted Christ and have been attending our church.
 But clearly, the work of MMO does not end with the patients.
 The story of our life and family is testimony to what God can do in the hearts of the MMO volunteers.
 God used our short time in Kenya to open our eyes to God’s work in the world and to consider our role in it.
 We never dreamed that those ten days with Medical Missions Outreach would lead to a lifetime of serving our Savior in the Philippines.

 Would you like to be involved in MMO’s vision clinics right where you live?
 You can help by collecting and shipping eyeglasses to our headquarters in Baltimore, where they’ll be processed and then distributed to patients on upcoming trips!
-Collection boxes are available in our online store.
+Collection boxes are available through our Optical Coordinator.